Standard Oil: Founding and early years

-In the early years, John D. Rockefeller dominated the combine; he was the single most important figure in shaping the new oil industry.
-He quickly distributed power and the tasks of policy formation to a system of committees, but always remained the largest shareholder.
+In the early years, John D. Rockefeller dominated the combine; he was the single most important figure in shaping the oil industry.
+He quickly distributed power and the tasks of policy formation to a system of committees but always remained the largest shareholder.
 Authority was centralized in the company's main office in Cleveland, but decisions in the office were made cooperatively.